10 Worst Books Ever Written

 Are you team Edward or Team Jacob?
 Remember when that question was the most important one in existence, dividing communities and families all over the world?
 Well, the book divided critics and the public as well, with teenage girls (the target demographic) not wanting to put it down, and everyone else not wanting to pick it up.

 Even after a somewhat successful movie franchise, Meyer’s saga is not a popular one.
+Do you want an alternative to quench your thirst for (smart) horror?
+Check out our top best horror anime shows to binge on and have some actual fun!

 “The real difference [between Rowling and Meyer] is that Jo Rowling is a terrific writer, and Stephenie Meyer can’t write worth a darn.
 She’s not very good.”